AVMA Immediate Past President 2023-2024

 Dr. Lori Teller is a graduate of Texas A&M University College of Veterinary Medicine and Biomedical Sciences (TAMU CVM), and she is a board-certified diplomate of the American Board of Veterinary Practitioners in canine and feline practice.
 She worked at Meyerland Animal Clinic for many years, starting at the age of 12 and continuing after graduation from veterinary school.
-In 2018, Dr. Teller joined the faculty at TAMU CVM as a clinical associate professor of telehealth.
+In 2018, Dr. Teller joined the faculty at TAMU CVM, where she is now a clinical professor of telehealth.
 Dr. Teller has special interests in internal medicine cases, particularly those regarding GI diseases and autoimmune problems.
 She also greatly enjoys cytology as a diagnostic tool for lumps and bumps and working with senior animals to alleviate pain as they age.
-She is also very passionate about telemedicine and the role it can play in veterinary medicine.

-Dr. Teller was AVMA president-elect for the 2021-2022 association year, and prior to that served on the AVMA Board of Directors as chair and District VIII representative.
-Dr. Teller has also served on the AVMA House of Delegates and on several AVMA committees and task forces, including the Animal Welfare Committee and as chair of the State Advocacy Committee.
+Dr. Teller was AVMA president for the 2022-2023 association year, and prior to that served on the AVMA Board of Directors as District 8 representative, including one year as Board chair.
+Dr. Teller also served in the AVMA House of Delegates and on several AVMA committees and task forces, including the State Advocacy Committee, which she chaired.

 Outside the veterinary world, Dr. Teller was a founder and a board trustee for The Gateway Academy, a high school for students with learning differences and special needs in Houston, and she was recognized as an "Everyday Hero" by 740 KTRH for her volunteer work in the prevention of child abuse.
 She married her high school sweetheart, Dr. Craig Teller, and they have one son and several pets.
 In her spare time, Dr. Teller loves to hang out with her friends and family, exercise, read, and travel extensively to places where she can explore new things by day and enjoy great wine and food by night.
 She's also a sucker for chocolate chip cookies, corny jokes, and puppy breath.